 - RAID 5 has some latency and impact

 - RAID 6 has roughly twice as much computational latency and impact as RAID 5

-In many cases this latency and system impact will be so small that they cannot be measured with standard system tools.
+In many cases, this latency and system impact will be so small that they cannot be measured with standard system tools.
 As modern processors become increasingly powerful, the latency and system impact will continue to diminish.
-Impact has been considered negligible for RAID 5 and RAID 6 systems on even low-end, commodity hardware since approximately 2001.
+The impact has been considered negligible for RAID 5 and RAID 6 systems, even on low-end commodity hardware, since approximately 2001.
 On heavily loaded systems with a large amount of parity RAID activity, there could be contention between the RAID subsystem and other processes requiring system resources.

 You May Also Like

 - Data ProtectionDecember 1st, 2022

 - Backup and Disaster Recovery Business Continuity Channel: MSPs / VARs / SIs Data Protection Data Storage

 Computing Technology Product Awards 2022 Awards Arcserve Best Business Backup and Continuity ProviderNovember 30th, 2022